piercepepito/Airplane-Delays/README.md

 Do take note that I only focused on [mainline passenger airlines](https://en.wikipedia.org/wiki/Major_airlines_of_the_United_States).
 So if any of you here, ride a bomber airplane to your destination, sorry bro, don't even bother reading this.

 The files can be downloaded through the Bureau of Transporation Statistics [website](https://www.transtats.bts.gov/DL_SelectFields.asp?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr).
+There are also reference tables that have been used to merge with the main dataset to find the names of their corresponding ID's.